d2l-ai/d2l-en/chapter_introduction/index.md

 1. The *data* that we can learn from.
 1. A *model* of how to transform the data.
-1. A *loss* function that quantifies the badness of our model.
+1. An *objective function* that quantifies how well (or badly) the model is doing.
-1. An *algorithm* to adjust the model's parameters to minimize the loss.
+1. An *algorithm* to adjust the model's parameters to optimize the objective function.

 ### Data